ExcaliburKG/sinara-ext-tools/README.md

 Now you get an image with your model ready for intergration with your environment

-# Let's craete and vizualize ML pipeline
+# Let's create and vizualize ML pipeline

 Please, download the ready ML model example: